smalldata-industries/bag-check/README.md

 smtp_server = ''   # SMTP server address
 smtp_port = 0      # SMTP server port
 ```

-## Email Notifications

-If you choose to enable email notifications, make sure to fill in the email settings with your email account details.
-The script will send a report to the specified recipient and CC addresses after completing the fixity check.

 ## Advanced Usage
 The script stores data in an SQLite database with two tables: fixityRuns and bags.
 A new db is created each time the script is run, and it is named with the date and time of the check.
 Below are examples of how to query this database to extract useful information.